6 Gifts to Give to a Friend Who is Grieving

 HOW TO USE: This gift is great because whether you decide to sleep with it, place it on a shelf, or display it in a case, you can have a daily visual of a loved one.
 Adults and children alike will appreciate this token of closeness.

 When it comes to grieving, it is a rollercoaster.
-There are days that no gifts for a grieving family on the planet can help heal the heart.
-There are other days, when gifts like these will be clung to, cried over, and held tightly.
-When it comes to watching someone you care about go through unimaginable pain and turmoil, rest assured that your friend will know these outside-the-box gift ideas were lovingly thought about and gifted with care.
+There are days when no gifts for a grieving family on the planet can help heal the heart.
+There are other days when gifts like these will be clung to, cried over, and held tightly.
+When it comes to watching someone you care about go through unimaginable pain and turmoil, rest assured that your friend will know these outside-the-box gifts for a grieving family were lovingly chosen with care.

 Photo credits: Mojitos & Munchkins, Molly Bears